 - (1) Definition of "Not Found Within the District."
-In an action in personam filed pursuant to Supplemental Rule B, a defendant shall be considered "not found within the District" if the defendant cannot be served within the Southern District of Florida with the summons and complaint as provided by Federal Rule of Civil Procedure 4(d)(1), (2), (3), or (6). - (2) Verification of Complaint Required.
+In an action in personam filed pursuant to Supplemental Rule B, a defendant shall be considered "not found within the District" if the defendant cannot be served within the Southern District of Florida with the summons and complaint as provided by Federal Rule of Civil Procedure 4(e)(1) or (2), (g), or h(1). - (2) Verification of Complaint Required.
 In addition to the specific requirements of Local Admiralty Rule A(5), whenever verification is made by the plaintiff's attorney or agent, and that person does not have personal knowledge, or knowledge acquired in the ordinary course of business of the facts alleged in the complaint, the attorney or agent shall also state the circumstances which make it necessary for that person to make the verification, and shall indicate the source of the attorney's or agent's information. - (3) Pre-seizure Requirements.
 In accordance with Supplemental Rule B(1), the process of attachment and garnishment shall issue only after one of the following conditions has been met: - (a) Judicial Review Prior to Issuance.
 Except as provided in Local Admiralty Rule B(3)(b), a judicial officer shall first review the verified complaint, and any other relevant case papers, prior to the Clerk of the Court issuing the requested process of attachment and garnishment.
 No notice of this pre-arrest judicial review is required to be given to any person or prospective party.

 If the Court finds that probable cause exists to issue the process of attachment and garnishment, plaintiff shall prepare an order for the Court's signature directing the Clerk of the Court to issue the process.
-This order shall substantially conform in format and content to the form identified as SDF 1 in the Appendix of these Local Admiralty Rules.
+This order shall substantially conform in format and content to the form identified as SDF 1 on the Court's website (www.flsd.uscourts.gov).